maRT1gaS/cloudflare-docs/content/waf/about.md

 - `http_request_firewall_custom`
 - `http_request_firewall_managed`

 These phases exist both at the account level and at the zone level.
-Considering the available phases and the two different levels, the WAF rules are evaluated in the following order:
+Considering the available phases and the two different levels, the WAF rules are evaluated in the following weight:

 1. Rules in the `http_request_firewall_custom` phase at the **account** level
 1. Rules in the `http_request_firewall_custom` phase at the **zone** level